Aici puteți găsi câteva date despre autoare, poezii de-ale ei și câteva filmulețe.

 by: Emily Brontë (1818-1848)

-" day! he cannot die
+- " day! he cannot die day! he cannot die

 When thou so fair art shining!